Video Streaming Glossary of Terms

-So far, we have discussed the types of VOD depending on the means for delivering the service.
+So far, we have discussed the types of VOD depending on the means of delivering the service.
 No matter if we talk about VOD via a satellite or cable TV operator or an OTT VOD, what all of them have in common is monetization.
-In other words, how do the service providers make their profit, and how do the customers get charged.
+In other words, how do the service providers make their profit, and how do the customers get charged?

 Subscription Video on Demand is probably the oldest and most popular way for monetizing the service.
 It is identical to the traditional TV offer that allows the viewer to watch unlimited content for a flat monthly payment.
 Most of the major streaming service platforms like Netflix, Hulu, HBO Go, Disney+, Amazon Prime Video, and other niche channels (thematic streaming providers) use the subscription-based model.
-SVOD is very beneficial for the users as they can opt-out quickly and change the service provider.
-This flexibility for the users and the increased competition among the players urge the latter to offer appealing content and utilize new anti-churn tactics for retaining their customers.
+SVOD is very beneficial for the users as they can opt out quickly and change the service provider.
+This flexibility for the users and the increased competition among the players urge the latter to offer appealing content and utilize new anti-churn tactics to retain their customers.

 Transactional Video on Demand is the opposite of SVOD.
-TVOD is the case when the users pay for watching specific content.
+TVOD is the case when the users pay to watch specific content.
 In a larger context, it is also known as pay-per-view (PPV).
-Examples of platforms offering TVOD are Apple iTunes, Google Play, Sky Box Office.
+Examples of platforms offering TVOD are Apple iTunes, Google Play, and Sky Box Office.

 Advertising-based Video on Demand is the closest to the traditional television one can get.
-It is free for the viewer, but the streaming is ad-supported, and advertisements interupt the content flow.
+It is free for the viewer, but the streaming is ad-supported, and advertisements interrupt the content flow.
 Examples of such platforms are YouTube, IMDb TV, Tubi TV.
 The premium content providers often underestimate AVOD as it is considered to generate lower revenues.
-The premium content providers also believe that the viewers are more likely to pay for watching their favorite show without interruptions.
-However, many streaming platforms are utilizing the AVOD model as it gives them the chance to reach a wider audience.
+The premium content providers also believe that the viewers are more likely to pay to watch their favorite show without interruptions.
+However, many streaming platforms are utilizing the AVOD model as it gives them a chance to reach a wider audience.

 Hybrid Monetization Model

-Going back to the three basic models for monetization SVOD, TVOD, and AVOD, we have to mention that there platforms that use a more flexible business model.
+Going back to the three basic models for monetization, SVOD, TVOD, and AVOD, we have to mention that some platforms use a more flexible business model.
 Platforms like Amazon Video work on the SVOD model with a monthly subscription and offer TVOD for new and more appealing content.
-On the other hand, YouTube uses AVOD, offering the customers to subscribe to get access to their premium content.
+On the other hand, YouTube uses AVOD, offering customers to subscribe to access their premium content.

 OTT Video Streaming Essentials Fact Sheet